jpetazzo/intro-to-docker/slides/Working_With_Volumes/Body.md

 * We can see that our volume is present on the file system of the Docker host.

-<!SLIDE>
+---
-# Sharing a single file between the host and a container
+## Sharing a single file between the host and a container

 The same ``-v`` flag can be used to share a single file.